PyEllips/pyElli/docs/solvers.rst

 pyElli provides different implementations to be used in the calculation of the transfer matrices.
 The :class:`PropagatorEig<elli.solver4x4.PropagatorEig>` is based on solving the eigenvalues of the first order approximation of the matrix exponential.
 Although, it is very fast it is not very accurate.
-The :class:`PropagatorExpm<elli.solver4x4.PropagatorExpmScipy>` is solving the matrix exponential by the Padé approximation.
+The :class:`PropagatorExpm<elli.solver4x4.PropagatorExpmScipy>` is solving the matrix exponential by various approximation.
 There are three classes available, which use the scipy, tensorflow or pyTorch packages.
 The scipy package is the slowest, since it is not vectorized.
 Tensorflow and pyTorch both offer a faster and vectorized version, but need the respective packages to be installed.